 To honour the island’s first inhabitants and the diversity of all who live and visit here, an Honouring Figure will take its place in Emma and Felix Jack Park.
-John Aitken, a grandson of Emma and Felix Jack and a well-known artist, has carved the 20-foot figure, from a Mayne Island red cedar, over the last two years.
+Johnny Aitken, a grandson of Emma and Felix Jack and a well-known artist, has carved the 20-foot figure, from a Mayne Island red cedar, over the last two years.
 The Mayne Island Garden Club has been the energy behind the organizing and fund-raising to make this Figure a reality.

 Photo Credits: Brian Haller and Lorie Brown

-John with Her Honour Judith Guichon, The Lieutenant Governor of British Columbia.
+Johnny with Her Honour Judith Guichon, The Lieutenant Governor of British Columbia.

 The Mayne Island Parks and Recreation Commission have agreed to have a second permanent public art installation on Emma and Felix Jack Park.

 As a part of acknowledging the effects that the residential school system has had on Indigenous society and Canada as a whole the installation will be based on a burial cairn, which has been used in many cultures to honour their departed.

 The installation began on National Aboriginal Day (June 21, 2016) as part of our community’s acknowledgment of this day.
 The installation began with the burying of a large rock, representing the residential school system.
 Over the buried rock were placed palm-sized rocks.

 The Mayne Island school children began building the honouring cairn with their chosen rocks, some of which have been decorated.

 The building of the cairn will be ongoing until it reaches its final dimensions of approximately five feet in diameter and two and a half feet in height.